seb54000/tpcs-workstations/README.md

 ## TODOs :

-- [ ] Fix guacamole old version to be able to use again the latest version of code (and avoid something too old and broken)
 - [ ] Add in ansible a role to test the different workshop (verify that everything is working building Vikunja app immage, these kind of things)
 - [ ] Find a way to describe slides as text/markdown, ... in order to be able to generate them with different masks (very useful when corporate/school template evolves)